-A discovery of sorts, though I am yet to exploit its value.
+H discovery of sorts, though I am yet to exploit its value.

 The Flaem as I am calling it has been discovered in a piece of rock crystal.
-An old Dwarf had placed it on the shelf of exotica at the Tavern.
-What was thought to be little more than an iron shuttered lantern with a continuous illumination enchantment has thanks to mv inquisitive apprentice revealed itself to be a significant find: The crystal within the iron box is charges with the same as the flaem that burns over Braejr.
-I must seek out this dwarf and learn how he came bu the rock
+An old Dwarf had placed it on the shelf of exotica at the T avern.
+It has was thought to be little more than an iron shuttered lantern with a continuous illumination enchantment has thanks to my inquisitive young

-Sixth day of Griffon, seven hundred and third year of the Thyatian Calender-
+Sixth day of Griffon, seven hundred and third year of the Thyatian Calender stables in Marilenev that he would prove so 'accident prone'.
+Reminder: Check cheeses tomorrow.

 My apprentice has been beaten and robbed by several Flaemish toughs for getting in their way.
-Unfortunately the message he was to deliver to Mordon

-Finehammer with regards to the rather radiant crystal in the tavern was stolen along with the weekly funds I provide my apprentice.
-The Lawful Authorities of Braejr don't seem all that interested in a prosecution.
+Einfortunately the message he was to deliver to Mordon Finehammer with regards to the rather radiant crystal in the tavern was stolen along with the weekly funds I provide my apprentice.
+The Lawful Huthorities of Braejr don't seem all that interested in a prosecution.

 I will spend this evening with my Bowl of Scrying and see if I can discern a likely felon; in the mean time I am out a Ruby, The cost of employing a Flaemish Priest to heal my apprentice.
-Who knew that when I plucked young Voszlany from a life of slopping pigs and mucking out stables in Marilenev that he would prove so 'accident prone'.
+Who knew that when I plucked young Doszlany from a life of slopping pigs and mucking out